rwxrob/zet/20210901182716/README.md

-excited noobs, in one of the largest companies on planet Earth, *finally* create a 'center of excellence' focused on the 'Google Go' language (with only a few dozen members out of thousands) I want to fucking punch someone, not joining their fucking 'Idea Party'.
+excited noobs, in one of the largest companies on planet Earth, *finally* create a 'center of excellence' focused on the 'Google Go' language (with only a few dozen members out of thousands) I want to fucking punch someone, not join their fucking 'Idea Party'.

 Here's an idea: get a fucking clue!